Melaka United F.C.: Era of professional football

 MSPFL was the nation's top-tier league until it was succeeded by the Liga Perdana (1994–97).
 In its inaugural season, 16 teams competed.
 The teams were based from all states in Malaysia including Malacca, Kuala Lumpur and addition of two teams from Singapore and Brunei.

 In 1998, Liga Perdana was divided into two divisions consist of Liga Perdana 1 and Liga Perdana 2.
 During 1998, Liga Perdana 1 consist of 12 teams while Liga Perdana 2 had 8 teams.
 Malacca competed in Liga Perdana 2 from 1998 until 2000, before achieving promotion to Liga Perdana 1 for 2001 season.

 At this time the league still consisted of semi-pro team where each team was allowed to register 25 players (minimum of 12 professionals for Liga Perdana 1 and 6 professional for Liga Perdana 2).

 Malacca competed in Liga Perdana 1 from 2001 until 2003.
 Football Association of Malaysia (FAM) decided to privatise the league for 2004 season onwards, when the Liga Super was formed.

 Teams in Liga Perdana 1 and Liga Perdana 2 were put through a qualification and playoffs to be promoted into the Liga Super.
 Malacca failed to qualify and was put into a new second-tier Liga Premier for the 2004 season.

 Playing in Malaysia Premier League

 The club has been in an up and down performance in Malaysia Premier League since the league inception.
 They played for three seasons and were promoted to the top-tier Malaysia Super League.

 Brief year in Malaysia Super League

 After a successful season in second division, the club has been promoted to the top-tier division, the Liga Super for 2006-07 season.
-The club has splurged a big budget to buy players while removing majority of squsd from the previous winning season, in order to create a more competitive team.
+The club has splurged a big budget to buy players while removing majority of squad from the previous winning season, in order to create a more competitive team.